 These are A LOT HARDER than they look.

-It takes a great deal of strength to prevent the rings from turning back in in this position and you’ll be shaking like Robert Downey Jr. during heroin withdrawal while trying to maintain control of them in the middle of a rep when first giving these bad boys a go.
+It takes a great deal of strength to prevent the rings from turning back in this position and you’ll be shaking out of control while trying to maintain control of them in the middle of a rep when first giving these bad boys a go.

 As you can see in the video, my right arm struggles slightly to keep the right ring from turning back in (rep #2 looked pretty good though).

 Most people will not be able to do RTO push-ups in a smooth manner with their palms fully facing away from them at first.
 Start with the rings at 45 degrees and work your way forward from there, opening them further out as the weeks pass by and you begin getting the hang of these.